sccnlab/DeepCor/README.md

 ## System Requirements
 ### Hardware Requirements
-In order to run the codes, a computer that have enough cpu memories to load the fMRI images and RMA memory to support operations is needed.
+In order to run the source codes, a computer that have enough cpu memories to load the fMRI images and RMA memory to support operations is needed.
 GPUs are optional, will accelerate the running time, but are not necessary.

 ## Software Requirements
 ### OS Requirements
+DeepCor is developed on a linux system.

+### Python Dependencies
+The file named requirements.txt contains the required python pacakges.
+In addition, BrainIAK is required to run the realistic simulations and here is the instructions from their pages to install the package: https://brainiak.org/docs/installation.html.